How to Ferment Feta Cheese Like a Pro: The Ultimate DIY Guide

 • Possible Causes: Poor sanitization of equipment, exposure to undesirable microbes.

 • Solutions: Sterilize everything meticulously.
-If off-flavors persist, discard the batch rather than risking unsafe cheese.
+If unpleasant or suspicious flavors remain, it’s best to discard the cheese rather than risk it being unsafe to consume.

 2. Improper pH Levels